jedelman8/nxos-ansible/README.md

 **Step 3 - Update Authentication File**

-This is an optional step, but simplifies the Ansible playbooks by not needing to include a username and password for each task.

-**Edit the auth file**
+**Edit the file**
 ```
-root@3b5d22fa1231b:~$ sudo vim ~/.netauth
+root@3b5d22fa1231b:~$ sudo vim .netauth
 ```

+Make changes using a text editor (example above is using vim) such that it follows the format below.
+Your file MUST continue to look the one provided (*just insert the username and password for your switches*).

 ```
 # the .netauth file